mskel1/unaAdventures/README.md

 # UNA Campus Adventures: Web-based choose your own adventure game! 🦁

-## Want to learn more about UNA?
-This app will allow you to get some inside secrets that you may not have known about campus!
+## This app will allow you to get some inside secrets that you may not have known about UNA!

 <img src="https://user-images.githubusercontent.com/111464160/232665434-b955b753-ed34-4a35-931d-0871d47cb2f4.png" width="200" height="200" />

-# This is a unique choose your own story only for UNA.
-Why should you even use this app?
+## This is a unique choose your own story , but why should you even use this app?
 - Have you ever been stuck finding a parking spot before class?
 - Don't have cash for the vending machine?
+-

+### If you've ever been in one of those situations